 Important Details

-Important Terms:

 Research Question(s): How did Mathieu’s synchronization response compare to a control group?
 If there was a deficit in beat synchronization compared to the control, is it due to the type of external physical manifestation of the beat, the tempo, or the type of music?

 Methodology: The researchers recruited 33 adults to be in a control group and a 23-year-old student named Mathieu who reported that he felt that he could not keep a beat.
 After running the Montreal Battery of Evaluation of Amusia (MBEA) on him to make sure that he did not also suffer from congenital amusia (tone deafness), Mathieu and the controls were asked to bounce to the regular beat of a popular merengue song, as well as to the beat of a metronome.
 A visual aid of the experimenter bouncing to the beat was also presented.
 To make sure that any deficit between Mathieu and the controls was not due to the physical activity of bouncing to the beat, the experimenters also had them tap to the beat of the merengue and metronome.
 Other variations included adding various types of music to be bounced to and changing the tempo of the songs.
 In order to assess Mathieu’s perception abilities separate from action, the researchers showed all participants various clips of a person bouncing either in synch or out of synch with the music.

 Results: They found that Mathieu was able to phase- and period-lock with the metronome and when watching the experimenter bounce to the music but could not synchronize to the beat when bouncing to the music, even after seeing the visual aid.
 This was also true when he was asked to tap the beat.
 However, he was able to bounce in regular intervals in silence.
 His inability to synchronize with the merengue generalized, for the most part, to other types of music as well.
 He was generally able to detect whether tempo decreased or increased, but his sensitivity to such change in music was lower than the controls; however, his sensitivity to change in tempo in a metronome beat was about the same as the controls.
-This pattern of results was about the same when asked to determine whether a bouncer in a clip was in or out of synch: when the clip was to music, his ability to detect minute asynchrony was lower than the controls but was about the same when the clip was to a metronome beat.
+This pattern of results was about the same when asked to determine whether a bouncer in a clip was in or out of synch: when the clip was played with music, his ability to detect minute asynchrony was lower than the controls but was about the same when the clip was to a metronome beat.

 Discussion: This study seems to suggest that beat deafness is a problem with perception and that it is distinct from tone deafness.
 Because Mathieu earned normal scores on the pitch sections of the MBEA and his difficulty in perceiving the beat in music did not stem from variations of pitch as in people with pitch deafness, there is strong evidence to suggest that beat deafness is a new form of congenital amusia.